Hymn Tunes

 is based on a well known hymn tune ascribed to William Croft, dating from

-the early 18th century and first published in London in 1708, without a
+the early18th century and first published in London in 1708, without a

 composer's name but with its present tune name.
 It has also appeared as